.jpg)

 The Champion Lodgepole Pine Trail is an easy hike for beginners and is located on the south side of Big Bear Lake.
-In this trail, you’ll find one of the largest Lodgepole Pine trees in the world.
-An exciting walk through the forest that leads to a wide meadow called Bluff Meadows, and that’s where you’ll find the Ancient Tree of Big Bear Lake.
+On this trail, you’ll find one of the largest Lodgepole Pine trees in the world.
+An exciting walk through the forest that leads to a wide meadow called Bluff Meadows is where you’ll find the Ancient Tree of Big Bear Lake.

 Big Bear Frontier to Champion Lodgepole Trail: 30 mins drive